RockJem.com / Index / What it's all about / Jem Fandom

 Why a Jem fan?

-Jem is such a complete brand, with colorful looks that really stand out, fashion, characters with strong personalities, well written cartoon stories covering so many genres, and the most amazing music ever heard in a cartoon.
+Jem is such a complete franchise, that really stands out with colors, fashions, characters with strong personalities, well written cartoon stories covering so many genres, and the most amazing music ever heard in a cartoon.

 So many talented people gathered to create this line.
 So you can imagine how much effort Hasbro put into the creation of Jem, and all the talent they already had at hand who had previously worked on Transformers, G.I.
 Joe and My Little Pony.
-Jem was going to be the flagship of Hasbro, that would challenge the worlds most famous toy, Barbie.
-If you take a look at who the people were that created Jem, and what else they have done, you will see what I'm talking about.
+Take a look at all the names behind Jem and what else they have done, you will see what I'm talking about.
+Jem was going to be the flagship of Hasbro, that would challenge the worlds then most famous toy, Barbie.

-Jem is not too hard to collect, since it was so massproduced and available in so many coutnries in the world.
+Jem is not too hard to collect, since it was so massproduced and available in so many countries in the world.
 Although prices are rising on the 80's collectibles each year.

 Where in the world do Jem fans live?

-Most Jem fans live in the United States, where Jem was created.
-But Jem was also available in many other countries in the 80's, most notably United Kingdom, Canada, France, Italy, Spain, Mexico, Netherlands, Australia, Sweden, Argentina, Germany, Finland and Denmark.
-But also south America and a bunch of European countries, aswell as Asia, and probably lots of more places.
+Most Jem fans live in the country where Jem was created, the US.
+But Jem was also available in many other countries in the 80's, most notably United Kingdom, Canada, France, Italy, Spain, Mexico, the Netherlands, Australia, Sweden, Argentina, Germany, Finland and Denmark.
+But also a bunch of European countries, aswell as Asia, and probably lots of more places.

-And infact many of the absolutely biggest Jem fans are probably those living outside the US.
+And infact many of the absolutely biggest Jem fans are probably those living in Europe and other countries.
 Even though some countries didn't get so many dolls and episodes released, Jem was quite big in many countries.
 3 of the top 4 largest and most popular Jem sites are made outside the US!

 Jem fans are generally like any fans, but I guess depending on the ingredients of the brand, all fandoms are unique.
-And I guess Jem communities have their own culture that is more apparent from people outside it.
+And I guess Jem communities have their own culture that is perhaps even more apparent from people outside it.
 There are so many creative things Jem fans are doing.
-I'll try to put some of it in words here.

 Jem fans collect everything Jem.
 Mainly the original 80's dolls since the dolls is what it's all based on, and doll fashions and playsets.
 So there's a lot of buying, selling and trading dolls, or pieces of clothing and accessories.
 And there's alot of rare stuff associated with the original line like one of a kind prototypes.
-But they also very much collect the 2012-2022 commemorative line, which some have come to prefer because of its quality, attention to details, corresponding with the cartoon than the 80's line, and including more dolls, and the dolls being in a more traditional body shape which means the dolls can wear clothes from other lines.
+But they also very much collect the 2012-2022 commemorative line, which some have come to prefer because of its quality, attention to details, corresponding more with the cartoon than the 80's line, and including more dolls, and the dolls being in a more traditional body shape which means the dolls can wear clothes from other lines unlike the 80's Jem dolls which were slightly larger than most other famous doll lines.

-There's a lot mroe to do than just collect the dolls, like pose them and take pictures.
-Either posing dolls one by one for scenes, or just photographing your entire collection posed on a shelf, or even creating settings a dollhouse/rooms for the dolls with realistic backgrounds and minature furnitures and items.
+There's a lot more to do than just collect the dolls, like pose them and take pictures.
+Either posing dolls one by one for scenes, or just photographing your entire collection posed on a shelf, or even creating settings like a dollhouse or rooms for the dolls, with realistic backgrounds and minature furnitures and items.

 Creating life-size versions of memorable Jem fashions and wearing them for cosplay events, conventions or for online pictures.